 The kidneys are the principal organs for excreting water-soluble substances.
 The biliary system contributes to excretion to the degree that drug is not reabsorbed from the GI tract.
 Generally, the contribution of intestine, saliva, sweat, breast milk, and lungs to excretion is small, except for exhalation of volatile anesthetics.
-Excretion via breast milk may affect the breastfeeding infant (see Table 4: Approach to the Care of Normal Infants and Children: Some Drugs Contraindicated for Breastfeeding Mothers).
+Excretion via breast milk may affect the breastfeeding infant (see Table 3: Some Drugs Contraindicated for Breastfeeding Mothers).

 Hepatic metabolism often increases drug polarity and water solubility.
 The resulting metabolites are then more readily excreted.

 Renal filtration accounts for most drug excretion.
 About one fifth of the plasma reaching the glomerulus is filtered through pores in the glomerular endothelium; nearly all water and most electrolytes are passively and actively reabsorbed from the renal tubules back into the circulation.
 However, polar compounds, which account for most drug metabolites, cannot diffuse back into the circulation and are excreted unless a specific transport mechanism exists for their reabsorption (eg, as for glucose, ascorbic acid, and B vitamins).
-With aging, renal drug excretion decreases (see Drug Therapy in the Elderly: Renal elimination; see Table 1: Drug Therapy in the Elderly: Effect of Aging on Drug Metabolism* and Elimination); at age 80, clearance is typically reduced to half of what it was at age 30.
+With aging, renal drug excretion decreases (see Renal elimination and see Table 1: Effect of Aging on Metabolism* and Elimination of Some Drugs); at age 80, clearance is typically reduced to half of what it was at age 30.

 The principles of transmembrane passage govern renal handling of drugs.
 Drugs bound to plasma proteins remain in the circulation; only unbound drug is contained in the glomerular filtrate.
 Un-ionized forms of drugs and their metabolites tend to be reabsorbed readily from tubular fluids.